Harold Ramirez Player Props: Rays vs. Yankees

-Harold Ramirez, with a slugging percentage of .529 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Gerrit Cole on the hill, May 7 at 1:40 PM ET.
+Harold Ramirez -- .222 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Domingo German on the mound, on May 11 at 7:05 PM ET.

-In his last game, he reached base in his only plate appearance against the Yankees.
+In his last game he had a one-hit showing (1-for-4) against the Orioles.

 Harold Ramirez Game Info & Props vs. the Yankees